martinshaw/angular-blockbuster-rentals-app/README.md

 <h1>Blockbuster Rentals App</h1>

-<h2>Created by Martin Shaw to demonstrate Angular abilities for RealityMine role</h2>
+<i>Created by Martin Shaw to demonstrate Angular abilities for RealityMine role</i>
 </center>

 ## Click here to watch a demonstration of the app: